christian-draeger/pact-example/README.md

 ## The Consumer

-You'll find a working example in [MessagingContractTest](consumer/src/test/kotlin/com/example/demo/MessagingContractTest.kt) class
+You'll find a working example in [MessagingContractTest](consumer/src/test/kotlin/com/example/demo/MessagingContractTest.kt) class.
+More documentation coming soon ...

 ## The Provider